2—Our Odyssey Begins

 “Getting back to the question that you asked the other day . . . ”

-“No, I asked why people were afraid of me.”
+“No, I asked why humans were afraid of me.”

 “But they’re afraid of you because you’re a bear.”

-“So you have an answer now?” he asked.
+“So you have an answer now?”
+I finally said.

 “Excuse me, but would you care to guess how many more bears have been killed and eaten by people than people killed and eaten by bears?”